Field ReferencePlanning

 Lock Semantics

-When you publish a schedule scenario that includes entries within the locked 2-week window, vestl requires a CalVer revision with a stated reason.
-This is enforced server-side:
+When you publish a schedule scenario that includes entries within the locked 2-week window, vestl requires a versioned revision with a stated reason.
+The system enforces this in two layers:

-• The publish readiness check flags entries in the locked window as “locked_window_change” blockers.
+• The publish readiness check flags entries in the locked window as locked-window changes.

-• These blockers appear in the readiness panel alongside other blockers (missing work centers, double bookings).
+• These appear in the readiness panel alongside other blockers (missing tanks or lines, double bookings).

-• Unlike hard blockers, locked-window blockers can be overridden: provide a publish reason explaining why the change is necessary, and the publish will proceed.
+• Unlike hard blockers, locked-window changes can be overridden: provide a publish reason explaining why the change is necessary, and the publish will proceed.

-• Hard blockers (missing work centers, double bookings) always prevent publishing and cannot be overridden.
+• Hard blockers (missing tanks or lines, double bookings) always prevent publishing and cannot be overridden.

 This means planners can still make urgent changes within the locked window, but they must document why.
 The reason is captured in the publish history for audit and team communication.